ericlenio/scrash/README.md

     # run all tests
     npm test
+    # run all tests with a custom profile
+    npm test -- -P MYPROFILE
     # run all tests with test files that match (glob style) on "basic"
     npm test -- -g basic
     # same as above, but also include test files that match on "vim"